 When designing grocery store displays, you must consider every element — from products to lighting and store layout.
 So how do you get people to engage?
-We have a few tips to help you get started.
+We have a few supermarket merchandising tips to help you get started.

-Setting up Your Store
+Setting Up Your Store

 The first step in designing food displays is setting them up correctly.
 Layout, color, shape, lighting, signage and smell can enhance displays, making them more effective.
 Here are a few things to remember.

-The store layout needs to take shoppers on a journey that will lead them to the products they need.
+Your grocery store layout strategy needs to take shoppers on a journey that will lead them to the products they need.
 Place essential items such as bread and milk at the back, forcing shoppers to pass by more products and make impulse purchases near the cash register.
 Be deliberate with your shelving choices.
 If items are too high, people will get annoyed trying to reach products on tall shelves.
 Overly narrow shelves won’t offer enough space for all your products.
 Add impulse buys next to essential items or at the point of purchase.

 Signage is an integral part of this.
 If shoppers cannot quickly find what they’re looking for, they will leave your store without buying anything.
 Use signs to guide them through your store.